-The RGB colour model used by TV, computer and phone screens involves additive colour mixing.
-The RGB colour model produces all the colours seen by an observer simply by combining the light emitted by arrays of red, green and blue pixels (picture elements) in different proportions.
+The RGB colour model produces all the colours seen by an observer on TV, computer and phone screens by creating arrays of red, green and blue pixels (picture elements) in different proportions.

-- A fully saturated hue is produced by a single wavelength (or narrow band of wavelengths) of light.
+A fully saturated hue is produced by a single wavelength (or narrow band of wavelengths) of light.

-- Some implementations of RGB colour models can produce millions of colours by varying the brightness of each of the three primary colours.
+Some implementations of RGB colour models can produce millions of colours by varying the brightness of each of the three primary colours.

-- The additive RGB colour model cannot be used for mixing pigments such as paints, inks, dyes or powders.
+The additive RGB colour model cannot be used for mixing pigments such as paints, inks, dyes or powders.

-- The RGB colour model can be made device-independent by specifying a colour profile such as sRGB or Adobe RGB (1998) which ensures consistent results regardless of the device used to output an image.
+The RGB colour model can be made device-independent by specifying a colour profile such as sRGB or Adobe RGB (1998) which ensures consistent results regardless of the device used to output an image.

 Amacrine cells are known to contribute to narrowly task-specific visual functions such as: